 Minimalism will make you hold on to and find only what’s essential or what gives you value.
-This is emphasized by Money Under 30, who points out that with minimalism, you’ll get to spend more on valuable experiences rather than unnecessary worldly possessions, such as traveling, reading, or going on long road-trips with friends.
-You’ll also get to buy what you need, regardless of the cost — whether it be an expensive new oven or several new books, if it provides you with value, you’ll have the funds and mindset to get it.
+This is emphasized by Money Under 30, which points out that with minimalism, you’ll get to spend more on valuable experiences — like traveling, reading, or going on long road-trips with friends — rather than unnecessary worldly possessions.
+You’ll also get to buy what you need, regardless of the cost — whether it be an expensive new oven or several new books.
+If it provides you with value, you’ll have the funds and the mindset to get it.

 Focusing on What Matters Most Gives You More Time

-When you want less items and need less money, your mindset towards your career won’t get skewed by material things — in other words, you won’t work to get those new shoes or get a new car, you’ll work for yourself because you want to.
-Additionally, having fewer things to manage, organize, clean, or repair frees up the time we could’ve spent using that item to more useful or joyful activities.
+When you want fewer items and need less money, your mindset towards your career won’t get skewed by material things — in other words, you won’t work to get those new shoes or new car, you’ll work for yourself because you want to.
+Additionally, having fewer things to manage, organize, clean, or repair frees up the time we could’ve spent using that item for more useful or joyful activities.

-Having fewer things to manage, organize, clean, or repair frees up the time we could’ve spent using that item to more useful or joyful activities.
+Having fewer things to manage, organize, clean, or repair frees up the time we could’ve spent using that item for more useful or joyful activities.

 At the end of the day, the minimalist lifestyle may not be for everyone.
 The great thing about it is that minimalism is a choice, and you don’t have to go the whole way with it — you can take it one step at a time, or just be minimal with one part of your life entirely.
 Either way, there is no right or wrong way to be minimal in life.